 An Illinois sublease agreement allows a current tenant to rent out (or sublet) their leased property to another tenant (or “subtenant”).
-A sublease can cover just one room of a rented property, or the entire property.
-Some instances of when a tenant may want to sublease their rental include if they want to move before their lease is up, or plan on being out of town for an extended period of time.
+A sublease can cover just one room of a rented property or the entire property.
+Some instances when a tenant may want to sublease their rental include if they want to move before their lease is up or plan on being out of town for an extended period.

-Although the subtenant is subject to the same terms and conditions of the original lease agreement, the original tenant is still responsible for property damage or breaches to the Lease Agreement by the subtenant.
+Although the subtenant is subject to the same terms and conditions of the original lease agreement, the actual tenant is still responsible for property damage or breaches of the Lease Agreement by the subtenant.

 To save time and ensure everything is filled out correctly, we recommend using our free Illinois sublease agreement builder or reading our steps on how to write an Illinois sublease agreement below.